How to create a formula in Excel

 Given that Excel uses cells that have their address and name instead of numbers (multipliers), we can write the address of each cell.
 The advantage of the location is that we can change the numbers or values in cells and the result will automatically change the cell into which we have entered the formula.
 So let's say that we have in A1=3 and A2=2 and the formula in A3=A1*A2, the result is the same.

 In the first option, we have created a formula =A1*A2.
 The A1 and A2 are numbers that multiply in the cell with address A3 is the result of the multiplication.
 If we change any number in cell A1 or cell A2 result will automatically change in cell A3.

 The second option uses cell D1, D2 and D3.
 Cell D1 I have named as 'multiplier1' and cell D2 I have named as 'multiplier2'.
 In cell D3 I put the formula =multiplier1*multiplier2.
 The result is the same as in the first option.

 NOTE: Well, it all depends on your knowledge of mathematics and use formulas as well as knowledge of the function in Excel 2013 combining functions with other nested functions in a formula you can create more complex formulas for any difficult calculations.

-How to use named cells or ranges of data in an Excel formula
+How to use Named Cells or Range of Data in an Excel Formula

 When it comes to a complex formula that uses a single cell or multiple cells (ie, the range of data cells) then look at the example below.